-Interpretation of HRCT (High Resolution Computed Tomography) is based on recognition and description of pathological patterns.
-Numerous flowcharts are presented in the available litera- ture on HRCT, often one for each pattern.
-Consequently, HRCT can be perceived as somewhat inaccessible.
-In this book we have organized the flowcharts for the various patterns into one easy-to-use algorithm, and hopefully have created a simple tool to aid diagnosis.
+Interpretation of High Resolution CT of the lung (HRCT) is based on recognition and description of pathological patterns.
+Numerous flowcharts are presented in the available literature on HRCT, often one for each pattern.
+Consequently, HRCT can be perceived as rather inaccessible.
+This book organizes the flowcharts for the various patterns into one easy-to-use algorithm in the hope of creating a simple tool to aid diagnosis.

 The first part of the book describes the various patterns that can be found in HRCT.
 The second section comprises an overview of differential diagnosis, including sample scans and descriptions of typical findings.
-At the end of the book there is a list of more extensive literature on HRCT that we strongly recommend.
+A list of highly recommended literature on HRCT can be found at the end of the book.

 Technical aspects of HRCT

-In the early days of HRCT the examination involved taking sequential thin sections (1-1.5 mm) with intervals of 10-20 mm.
-Using existing volumetric scan techniques both thin and thicker (5 mm) sections can be reconstructed from the same scan.
+In the early days of HRCT the examination involved taking sequential thin sections (1-1.5 mm) in intervals of 10 to 20 mm.
+Using existing volumetric scanning techniques, both thin and thick (5 mm) sections can be reconstructed from the same scan.
 In HRCT a high spatial frequency or “sharp” reconstruction algorithm is used.

 What an HRCT protocol should include is open to debate.
 In our experience an HRCT examination should include both thick and thin transverse sections and coronal and sagittal reformats.
-Diagnosis of air trapping requires 4-5 transverse sections in expiration.
-An inspi- ratory phase (full inspiration) series with the patient in the prone position can help rule out ”normal” dependent density.
+Diagnosis of air trapping requires 4 or 5 transverse sections in expiration.
+An inspiratory phase (full inspiration) series with the patient in the prone position can help characterize normal dependent opacities.

 Preferably, the scan should be performed without contrast medium.
-Note that high-con- trast content in the lung parenchyma, e.g. in CT-angio for pulmonary embolism, can result in increased patchy parenchymal attenuation, which can be falsely interpreted as ground-glass opacity.
+Note that high concentrations of contrast in the lung parenchyma, for example in CT-angio for pulmonary embolism, can result in increased patchy parenchymal attenuation, which can be falsely interpreted as groundglass opacity.

 Lobule (secondary lobule)

 Structures within the secondary lobule are the key to HRCT interpretation.
-A secondary lob- ule is the smallest functional lung unit identifiable on CT (1-2.5 cm).
-Each secondary lobule contains up to a dozen acini, each of which contains groups of alveoli (primary lobules).
-In a healthy secondary lobule an artery can be identified centrally and veins peripherally.
-Next to the artery is a bronchiole, the walls of which are normally too thin to visualize.
-There are also lymph vessels – some peripheral and some radiating out from the center – which can only be visualized on CT when they are thickened (pathological).
-There is also a connective tissue stroma (both in the lobular periphery and intralobular parenchyma), which cannot usually be visualized radiographically.
+A secondary lobule is the smallest functional lung unit identifiable on CT (1-2.5 cm).
+Each secondary lobule contains up to a dozen acini, each of which consists of groups of alveoli (primary lobules).
+In a healthy secondary lobule, an artery can be identified centrally and veins peripherally.
+Adjacent to the artery is a bronchiole, the walls of which are normally too thin to visualize.
+There are also lymph vessels – some peripheral and some centrilobular – which can only be seen when they are dilated (pathological).
+There is also connective tissue stroma (both in the lobular periphery and intralobular parenchyma) that cannot usually be visualized radiographically.

-Since the term primary lobule is no longer in common use; from this point on the terms lobule and secondary lobule should be considered synonymous.
+Since the term primary lobule is no longer in common use, the terms lobule and secondary lobule should be considered synonymous in this book.

 Useful diagnostic and procedural tips

-Obtaining a detailed patient history including laboratory and respiratory physiology tests is mandatory.
+Obtaining a detailed patient history plus laboratory and respiratory physiology tests is mandatory.
 Are there signs of infection or heart failure?
-Is there indication of rheumatoid sys- temic disease?
+Is there any indication of systemic rheumatoid disease?
 Is the patient on any medication?
-Have the patient been exposed to dusts, birds etc?
-Smoking history?
+Has the patient been exposed to dusts, birds etc?
+History of smoking?

-Many of the diseases with pulmonary engagement are long-standing and dynamic.
+Many of the diseases with pulmonary involvement are long-standing and dynamic.
 Always check for previous radiological examinations for comparison.

-When approaching a HRCT examination do not start by suggesting a diagnosis based on a general impression.
-Instead identify the involved pattern or patterns and use the algorithm to find some potential diagnosis.
+When approaching an HRCT examination, never start by suggesting a diagnosis based on a general impression.
+Instead, look for pattern or patterns, and use the algorithm to identify potential diagnoses.